tcbrindle/gsound/README.md

-The list of supported attributes can be found in [gsound-attr.h](https://developer.gnome.org/gsound/stable/gsound-GSound-Attributes.html), and can be used via GSound.ATTR_* string constants if the target language supports this.
+The list of supported attributes can be found in [gsound-attr.h](https://developer.gnome.org/gsound/stable/gsound-GSound-Attributes.html), and can be used via the `GSound.ATTR_*` string constants if the target language supports this.

 Playing Sounds